The Rc Sherriff Rosebriars Trust

 Overview

-The RC Sherriff Rosebriars Trust was established in 1993 following the death of playwright R.C.
+The RC Sherriff Rosebriars Trust was registered as a charity on 15 December 1976 (charity number 272527), following the death of playwright R.C.
 Sherriff in 1975, who left his house “Rosebriars” in Esher to Elmbridge Borough Council for social and cultural purposes.
-The capital realized from its sale established this independent charitable trust (registered 15 December 1976, charity number 272527).
-With total annual income of approximately £168,453, the Trust awards £60,000-£70,000 annually in grants to support amateur and professional arts in the Borough of Elmbridge.
-Beyond grant-making, the Trust actively organizes arts initiatives, publishes the quarterly “Arts Focus” magazine, and provides advice and information to the local arts community, operating with a total annual budget of around £155,000.
+The capital realised from its sale (the property was sold in 1993) established this independent charitable trust.
+The charity was amended by schemes of the Charity Commissioners dated 23 August 1993.
+The Trust awards £60,000-£70,000 annually in grants to support amateur and professional arts in the Borough of Elmbridge.
+Beyond grant-making, the Trust actively organises arts initiatives, publishes the quarterly “Arts Focus” magazine, and provides advice and information to the local arts community.

 Funding Priorities